-As to this Solid Gold release, Planetfall remains to this day one of my most favorite IF games, and has a special place in my heart for being the first game ever to make me cry.
+As to this particular rerelease, Planetfall remains to this day one of my top favorite IF games, and has a special place in my heart for being the first game ever to make me cry.
 That’s right – a text-only game made me cry.
-That should tell you how extraordinary Planetfall is, although the fact that I was only 13 when I played this (with my Dad’s help) may have something to do with it ;)
+That should tell you how extraordinary a tale this is, although the fact that I was only 13 when I played this (with my Dad’s help) may have something to do with it ;)

 Planetfall is a great science fiction game that boasts a milestone in computer gaming: creating a believable and lifelike non-player character.
 Floyd is universally hailed as Infocom’s best NPC, and for good reason.
-Although he is useful for only three things in the game, Floyd constantly provides you with quips, amusing banter (including many tales of his life as a robot), and hints.
+Although he is directly useful for only three things in the game, Floyd constantly provides you with quips, amusing banter (including many tales of his life as a robot), and hints.
 The game is not a flat-out comedy the way Hitchhiker’s Guide to the Galaxy was; it’s better described as a conventional sci-fi game with a charming sense of humor.
-One of the best things I like most about Planetfall (and most games by Meretzsky) is the fact that many items have more than one use.
-Of course, there are also red herrings that have no use at all in the game.
+One of the best things about Planetfall (and most games by Meretzsky) is the fact that many items have more than one use.
+Of course, there are also red herrings.

 With excellent writing, fun plot, logical puzzles, and most importantly a genuinely charming NPC you will grow attached to, Planetfall is a masterpiece of interactive storytelling you simply must play.
 It is much better than Stationfall, the sequel, and the hard-to-find Solid Gold edition includes on-line InvisiClues hints and the same advanced parser that powered later Infocom games, from Beyond Zork onward.
 Two thumbs up, way up!Reviewed by: Underdogs